 Ty is a co-author with Fred and Marilyn Matis of In Quiet Desperation: Understanding the Challenge of Same-Gender Attraction (Deseret Book, 2004), which includes a personal memoir of his spiritual journey as a member of the Church who has experienced homosexual attraction.
 He has also compiled Voices of Hope: Latter-day Saint Perspectives on Same-Gender Attraction (Deseret Book, 2011), an anthology of gospel teachings by a number of prominent LDS inspirational writers, as well as a number of personal essays written by LDS men and women who have first-hand experience with homosexual attraction.
 Ty also co-directs the Voices of Hope Project, an online extension of the book by the same name and which is a repository of video and written essays.

-Ty is a founding member of North Star, serving as one of it’s Vice Presidents since its organization in December 2006.
+Ty is a founding member of North Star and, prior to his appointment as president in December 2013, had served as one of it’s Vice Presidents since its organization in December 2006.

 Vice President of Community Development and Training